end-of-game/docker-courses/11-demo-elk-tomcat-jmx/README.md

 ## Docker ELK with Tomcat and JMX connection demo

-This demo use Docker Compose to build the following stack:
+This demo uses Docker Compose to build the following stack:

 - 1 ELK container built with JMX Plugin
 - 1 Tomcat container with RMI listen enabled